fthorey/pebbleSDK2/README.md

 - Add arm-toolchain-path option to specify the path the ARM cross toolchain and pebble-sdk option to specify the path of the PebbleSDK directory.
 Useful when using directly waf in the app build directory.

+- All tests in PebbleSDK/Pebble/Examples build successfully.

 Limitations
 -------------

 - For rule-based Task Generator processing font_key_header and font_key_table, the corresponding nodes (font_key_header_node, font_key_table_node, font_key_include_path) must be provided as arugments to the higher level Task Generator (appinfo_res).
-Also, I don't understand in which case they might be set.
+Also, I don't understand in which case they might be used.